shreyasvinaya/CS-F433-Project/Results/Figures/README.md

 # Results
-The results are saved in the `results` folder.
 The results include the figures in .fig and .png format.

 ## Figures
 ### Figure 3